 I love cooking outside all year round so this purchase has been a no-brainer.
 However, even if you are not a hardcore BBQ’er and want to cook over a natural flame I could not recommend this BBQ enough.
 If you never want to do anything but sausages, burgers, and chicken (my aim is to expand your repertoire) this will be a great purchase.

 I think the GBS provides a level of future proofing where the different accessories Weber offer really will help you expand your BBQ skills if you start getting the bug for outdoor cooking.

 Used correctly it is an outdoor oven but more versatile.
 It will last you years with a bit of basic care and maintenance.
 If you want a ‘natural’ BBQ I cannot recommend this highly enough.
 I am now a Weber fan – late but not too late!!!

 Buy!
 Buy!
 Buy!
-But before you buy shop around as there are quite often great deals!
+But before you buy shop around as there are often great deals to be had!

-Feel free to send me an email with any questions.
+Feel free to send me an email with any questions or post comments below.